tornike-machitidze/books-api/README.md

    To Start run:
 2. from the root dir run: `npm install`

-### If you have docker-compose installed and docker runned
+### Option 1: If you have docker-compose installed and docker runned

 3. from the root dir run: `docker-compose up` it will starts postgres local server in a new container

 4. from the root dir run: `npm run dev`

-### If you do not have docker and docker compose
+### Option 2: If you do not have docker and docker compose

-3. install postgres server localy in you computer. you can see credentials in .env.example file
+3. install postgres server locally in you computer.

+- you can see postgres credentials (in .env.example file): database = books username = root password = root host = localhost port = 5432

+  ### Finally:

 4. from the root dir run: `npm run dev`